"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Identifying Ad Hominem Responses

-Though many have tried to define the different types of ad hominems, it is generally difficult to settle on a comprehensive list of categories.
-Several earlier works have defined types of ad hominems and provided textbook examples.
-Since these theoretical ad hominems may not be as relevant in conversational settings, \citet{habernal2018before} analyzed Reddit discussion threads to devise more empirically-motivated categories, though they do not verify the relevance on their categories in annotation tasks.
-We build upon the work of \citet{habernal2018before} to choose ad hominem categories that are both empirically-motivated and can be annotated with acceptable inter-annotator agreement.
-We specifically include categories (e.g., ``ignorance'', ``condescension'') that can cover more subtle forms of personal attacks (e.g., tone policing, mansplaining) that could further diminish the credibility of those who have less societal power in the first place.
-Through human annotation, we collect a corpus of samples that can then be used for analysis and training a classifier to automatically label ad hominem responses.
+It is generally difficult to settle on a comprehensive list of ad hominem categories.
+We build upon the work of \citet{habernal2018before} to devise ad hominem categories that are both empirically-motivated and can be annotated with high inter-annotator agreement.
+We specifically include categories such as ``ignorance'' and ``condescension'' to cover more subtle forms of personal attacks (e.g., tone policing, mansplaining) that could further diminish the credibility of those who are already marginalized.
+We also limit the definition of ad hominem to personal attacks towards the author of the post and not a third person.